labanshiks/CHATBOT/README.md

 - Go to the standalone-frontend folder and go live with the `base.html`.

 ## Note
-The two files should be running simultaneously!!
+-The two files should be running simultaneously!!
-Remember to work in a virtual environment.
+-Remember to work in a virtual environment.